 The grant is intended to assist photographers who have started a project and need financial help to complete their work.

-Florian Ebner (b.1970, Regensburg/Germany) has been head of the Photographic Collection at the Museum Folkwang, Essen, since the end of 2012.
-In 2015 he was curator of the German Pavillion at the Venice Biennial.
-From 2009 to 2012, he was director of the Museum für Photographie Braunschweig, and in 2008/9 he was in charge of the Photographic Collection at the Berlinische Galerie.
+Florian Ebner (b.
+1970, Regensburg/Germany) has been head of the Photographic Collection at the Museum Folkwang, Essen, since the end of 2012.
+In 2015 he was curator of the German Pavilion at the Venice Biennial.
+From 2009 to 2012, he was director of the Museum für Photographie Braunschweig, and in 2008/09, he was in charge of the Photographic Collection at the Berlinische Galerie.
 Prior to that, he taught photography at the Academy of Visual Arts Leipzig, in Timm Rautert’s class amongst others.
 He has produced numerous exhibitions and publications on modernist and contemporary photography.

-Ravi Agarwal (b.1958, New Delhi, India) is a photographer, environmentalist, writer and curator.
-His earlier work, in the documentary oeuvre, encompassed ‘work,’ ‘labour,’ and the ‘street.’
+Ravi Agarwal (b.
+1958, New Delhi, India) is a photographer, environmentalist, writer and curator.
+His earlier work, in the documentary mode, encompassed the themes of ‘work’, ‘labour’ and the ‘street’.
 His practice now also includes performance photography, video/photo installations and public art, and explores questions of urbanization, ecology and society.
 He has exhibited widely, including at Documenta XI (2002) and the Sharjah Biennial (2013).
-Ravi is also the founder of the Indian environmental NGO Toxics Link.
+Ravi Agarwal is also the founder of the Indian environmental NGO, Toxics Link.

-Vivan Sundaram (b.1943, Shimla, India) studied painting in Baroda and London.
+Vivan Sundaram (b.
+1943, Shimla, India) studied painting in Baroda and London.
 Since 1990 he has made sculpture, installation, photography and video.
-He has exhibited in the Biennale’s of Sydney, Seville, Taipei, Sharjah, Shanghai, Havana, Johannesburg, Kwangju.
-Group exhibitions include Tate Modern, London, 2001, International Center for Photography, New York, 2008, Mori Museum, Tokyo, 2008, Haus der Kunst, Munich, 2006.
-His photographic work includes Sher-Gil Archive, 1994, Re-take of Amrita, 2001-02 and Trash, 2008.
+He has exhibited in the Biennales of Sydney, Seville, Taipei, Sharjah, Shanghai, Havana, Johannesburg, Kwangju.
+His international group exhibitions include Tate Modern, London, 2001; International Center for Photography, New York, 2008; Mori Museum, Tokyo, 2008; Haus der Kunst, Munich, 2006.
+His photographic work includes The Sher-Gil Archive (1994), Re-take of Amrita (2001–02) and Trash (2008).